 Motorcycle mechanics, also known as motorcycle technicians, specialize in the repair and maintenance of motorcycles, scooters, dirt bikes, mopeds and other small-engine vehicles.
 Although a certificate and certification are not necessarily required for employment as a motorcycle mechanic, they may increase the likelihood of finding employment and can lead to higher wages and future administrative positions.

 Motorcycle technology, motorcycle repair and motorcycle technician certificate programs are offered at various community colleges and trade schools.
 These programs, which can be completed in about less than a year, emphasize service and maintenance, 2- stroke and 4-stroke cycle engines and brake systems.
 Students also learn safety skills for power and hand tools.
+Prerequisites include a high school diploma or its equivalent.

 Motorcycle Mechanic Certificate